balle/balu-wiki/cluster/hadoop.rst

 * JobTracker is the controller of Map reduce
 * A job consists of a number of tasks
 * TaskTracker runs on every data node to receive a computation task
-* Hadoop moves to computation instead of the data around in the cluster
+* Hadoop moves the computation to the data instead of vice versa
-* ``bin/slaves.sh`` allows to execute a command on all slave nodes
+* ``bin/slaves.sh`` allows you to execute a command on all slave nodes

 Configuration files